DhyataGarg/CKEditor/README.md

 A highly configurable WYSIWYG HTML editor with hundreds of features, from creating rich text content with captioned images, videos, tables, or media embeds to pasting from Word and drag&drop image upload.

+I have integrated CK Editor with React.js and side by side the content is shown in a separate element by state maangement.

 https://user-images.githubusercontent.com/75577624/205455984-daf9fe0f-7208-4da1-a098-e0f83aa041cf.mp4